Erin LeCount: Personal life and artistry

 LeCount was inspired to start music by Adele, Duffy and Florence + The Machine, whose voices she loved.
 She has stated that her musical influences are Fiona Apple, Lorde, Kate Bush, Imogen Heap, Sylvan Esso and Florence + The Machine, while Sampha, Kate Bush and Banks inspired her to begin producing her own music.
-By July 2023, she had become a member of Loud LDN.
+In July 2023, she become a member of Loud LDN.